izidormaklary/intro-react/intro-react/README.md

 - creating reference to the input field -> using it in the function linked to the Add button
 - lifting up State, so both the form and a list has (read/write)access to the same array

+### 4th Side effects

+- saving changes of the todo list to the local storage -> which is a side effect to react
+- so a specific hook: useEffect is needed to handle it

+---

+## Done